Yasoobnaqvi/forsit_task/Readme.md

 # E-commerce Admin API

 A back-end API that powers a web admin dashboard for e-commerce managers, providing detailed insights into sales, revenue, and inventory status, as well as allowing new product registration.
+The framework used for this is FastAPI(Python) and APIs are RESTful.
+The DB is Postgres.

 ## Features